KernAlan/ChroniclerAI/README.md

 # Configuration

 All you need is an API key from OpenAI.
 There is a button which links you directly to the page.
 Pricing is listed on the OpenAI pricing page -- let's face it, it's a steal.

+# Release updates

+- 2022-07-07 - v2.2 release!
+Gives you the option to select any of the available GPT models for OpenAI to do your querying.

 # Contributing